ProLemon99/Data_Analyzer/README.md

 ## Thanks for using my user interface!
 Enjoy it and have fun!

-### "One of the best user interfaces I've ever used" - Kelvin Guo
+### "One of the best user interfaces I've ever used" - WashbabyDaPhrog
-### "This satisfies all the functional and non-functional requirements" - Ray Wong
+### "This satisfies all the functional and non-functional requirements" - UrLocalSeagull